joeyRBH/ClinicalCanvasEHR/TODAYS_PROGRESS_SUMMARY.md

 ## 🙏 Thank You

 Thank you for the opportunity to work on this important project.
-ClinicalSpeak is now technically ready for production, pending BAA signatures and final testing.
+ClinicalCanvas is now technically ready for production, pending BAA signatures and final testing.

 **Next Session:**
 - Sign BAAs